 Reason: One or more of the phase voltages has dropped below 85% of nominal for 10 seconds.
+Effect: Engine will shut down.

-CORRECTIVE ACTION With InPower, verify that the related fault simulation is not enabled.
+POSSIBLE CAUSE CORRECTIVE ACTION 1.
+Fault simulation was enabled with In- 1.
+With InPower, verify that the related fault simulation is not enabled.
+Power.
 If you do not have InPower, remove battery power from the control to disable fault simulation overrides.
+2. Fault threshold is not set correctly with InPower.
 Reset the threshold to the lowest allowable setting.
 Determine the required operating range before adjusting the threshold.
+3. Overload.
 Check the load and correct any overload.
 Check operation by dis- connecting load and restarting generator set.
-Reconnect according to the appropriate reconnection diagram.
-See Section 10.
+4. Improper connections have been made at the generator output terminals.
+4. Reconnect according to the appropriate reconnection diagram.
+See Section 10 .
+5. PMG or field wiring could be bad.
 5. Check and repair the PMG or field wiring (refer to Section 10).
-Check that excitation inputs P8-21 and P8-22 are connected to the correct voltage.
+Shunt wiring connection could be incor- rect.
+6. Check that excitation inputs P8-21 and P8-22 are connected to the correct voltage.
 If misconnected to a high voltage, the AVR fault will shut down excitation and cause Low AC Voltage condition. (refer to Section 10).
+7. The rotating rectifier assembly (diodes CR1 through CR6) is faulty.
 7. Check each diode (refer to Section 7).
+8. Loose connector or Base board is bad.
 8. Repair connections (P8) or replace the Base board if necessary.